Design-Master-Kuwait/cbk-ios-Veerendra/README.md

 10. Offline Mode and Data Persistence: I am using Realm to store data locally.
 In this i created and persisted Table of Object type.
 Also create an DBOperation class to write Save, Delete, Fetch fucntions .
     I am getting data from api and storeing into DB through save function in Home Class.

+11. Pull to refresh: I implemented on Home screen.
+You can check with pull down to refresh.
+12. Skeleton Loader: You can check on Login, Language Selection, Settings screen.